 Satisfactory Academic Progress

-To receive federal financial aid, a student must be making "satisfactory academic progress".
-Click on this link for the current policy:
+To receive federal financial aid, a student must be making "satisfactory academic progress."
+See the current policy on Satisfactory Academic Progress.

 Services for Students with Disabilities